Who is TIMWOODS

 TIMWOODS is a waste of time, resource and energy.
 Every company, department and role feel his impact.

 Often employees go about their daily tasks, doing things the way in which they “have always been done” and not questioning whether there is a better, more efficient way to achieve end goals.
-TIM WOODS is a prompt to help clarify the areas of waste affecting a company’s competitiveness; the eight value-depleting activities which take place during the production of a product or the delivery of a service.
+TIM WOODS is a prompt to help clarify the areas of waste affecting a company’s competitiveness; the 8 wastes in every business that take place during the production of a product or the delivery of a service.

 Step 1: Identify the waste